-The Group's visionary founders, who will also be on the Board of Directors, Mr. Lomakin and Mr. Khachatryan, launched Fix Price in 2007 in order to disrupt the retail market.
+The Group's visionary founders, who will also be on the Board of Directors at the time of the Offering, Mr. Lomakin and Mr. Khachatryan, launched Fix Price in 2007 in order to disrupt the retail market.
 Having the benefit of substantial prior experience in discount and non-food retailers, they channelled their passion of bringing the 'variety value retail' concept to the Russian consumer to drive the rapid growth of Fix Price over the past 13 years.